CreaLink-SEPM/crealink/server/documents/post-api-document.md

 ### Request
 Request
 - Method: DELETE
+- Headers: Content-Type: application/json (or as appropriate for your API)
+- Authorization: Bearer [token]
 - Parameters:
   - postId: The unique identifier of the post to be deleted.
 ### Example Response